Georgia...

 Millen Bypass 4-lane Expressway 3.4 miles

-Millen to Sylvania 2-lane Highway 4-lane Arterial under construction; to be completed in June 2005 8.1 miles
+CR 174 to Sylvania 2-lane Highway 4-lane Arterial under construction - completion planned for summer 2007 8.1 miles

 Sylvania Bypass 4-lane Expressway 4 miles

-Newington to Shawnee 2-lane Highway 4-lane Arterial under construction; to be completed in June 2005 9.9 miles
+Newington to Shawnee 2-lane Highway 4-lane Arterial under construction - completion planned for fall 2007 9.9 miles

 Shawnee to Springfield 4-lane Arterial 8.5 miles